nicoboss/nsz/README.md

 ## NSZ
 NSZ files are not a real format, they are functionally identical to NSP files.
 Their sole purpose to alert the user that it contains compressed NCZ files.
 NCZ files can be mixed with NCA files in the same container.

+NSC_Builder supports compressing NSP to NSZ, and decompressing NSZ to NSP.
+The sample scripts located here are just examples of how the format works.

+NSC_Builder can be downloaded at https://github.com/julesontheroad/NSC_BUILDER

 ## XCZ
 XCZ files are not a real format, they are functionally identical to XCI files.
 Their sole purpose to alert the user that it contains compressed NCZ files.
 NCZ files can be mixed with NCA files in the same container.